Subscribe to Growing Readers!

 How should I start?

-Stop by the children's area at your local library, or check out the recommended books by Reading Rockets.
+Stop by the children's area at your local library, or check out the recommended books.
 Select books that interest you or your child — read about famous athletes, historical events, or how things work.
 You can read chapter books with older children (like Lord of the Rings or Harry Potter), reading a little bit each day.
 Be patient!
 If you haven't read with your child before, she may need time to get accustomed to this activity.

 What if I'm not with my child every day?